Sunday football in Northern Ireland: History

 Discouragement of recreation on Sunday, the Christian Sabbath, was a feature of the Puritan Sabbatarianism of the 17th century, which influenced the Sunday Observance Act 1695 passed by the Parliament of Ireland, which made it illegal to take part in sports, stating, "by reason of tumultuous and disorderly meetings, which have been, and frequently are used on the Lord's-day, commonly called Sunday, under pretence of hurling, commoning, football-playing, cudgels, wrestling, or other sports".
 In the 19th century in the United Kingdom, Protestants and urban areas tended to favour stricter observance of the Sabbath than rural areas and Roman Catholics.
-The Factory Acts facilitated working-class recreation on Saturday afternoons, whereas farm labourers work all day Saturday.
+The Factory Acts facilitated urban working-class recreation on Saturday afternoons, whereas farm labourers work all day Saturday.
 The IFA for decades after its 1880 foundation was strongest around industrial Belfast, and many clubs were of Protestant workmen.

 In its early decades, the IFA's rules had no explicit prohibition on Sunday play, but requests for explicit permission were routinely refused.
 (When the prohibition was removed in 2006, media said the rule was 60 years old.)
 Sabbatarian members sometimes advocated use of the 1695 act to enforce this, but the Royal Irish Constabulary from 1872 only used to invoke the act if a game was likely to cause a breach of the peace.
 In 1898, the Leinster Football Association requested permission for matches on Sunday, which was unanimously rejected by the IFA as "very detrimental to the interests of the game".
 In 1901, the Munster Football Association made a similar request which was also turned down.
 In 1898, Belfast Celtic rented Celtic Park for a Sunday hurling match and was suspended by the IFA until it promised not to do so in future.
 In 1906 the IFA passed a rule prohibiting clubs from renting grounds to any sports club which played on Sundays.

 While the IFA maintained a ban on Sunday football for all senior and junior men's football, matches outside IFA auspices were sometimes played on Sundays.
 The independent Northern Ireland Women's Football Association (NIWFA) played their matches on Sundays.
 The Gaelic Athletic Association opposed association football and its matches were on Sunday, reducing the Catholic/nationalist constituency within the IFA.
-The Football Association of Ireland (FAI) was formed in 1921 by Leinster clubs splitting from the IFA due to its alleged bias in favour of Belfast; one of the FAI's first actions was to permit Sunday matches under its jurisdiction.
+The Football Association of Ireland (FAI) was formed in 1921 in Southern Ireland by Leinster clubs splitting from the IFA due to its alleged bias in favour of Belfast; one of the FAI's first actions was to permit Sunday matches under its jurisdiction.